jraillard/knowledges/cheat-sheets/os/linux/linux-folders-structure.md

 # Linux folders structure

-Here's a reminder on linux folders structure and the purpose and each of them.
+Here's a reminder on linux folders structure and the purpose from each of them.

-:pray: Thanks @fireship for his clean explanation [right here](https://www.youtube.com/watch?v=42iQKuQodW4&list=WL&index=1)
+:pray: Thanks @fireship for his clean explanation [right here](https://www.youtube.com/watch?v=42iQKuQodW4&list=WL&index=1).

 # Schema